Consumer Demand for Fresh Fruit Drives Increases Across Sector

 For additional information about the topics discussed in this article, download the recently updated 2017 Fruit and Tree Nut Yearbook, which contains data specific to fresh fruit, processed fruit, melons, and tree nut markets.
 The data include estimates for fresh and processed fruits, including apples, bananas, oranges, strawberries, and many others.
 Data on melons and tree nuts, such as almonds, pecans, and walnuts, are also included in the yearbook.
 The yearbook data give analysts the ability to track long-term trends in all aspects of the market and observe changes over time.

-Fruit and Tree Nut Yearbook Tables , by Agnes Perez, USDA, Economic Research Service, April 2018
+Fruit and Tree Nut Yearbook Tables , by Agnes Perez and Kamron Daugherty, USDA, Economic Research Service, October 2018

 A Bigger Piece of the Pie: Exports Rising in Share of U.S. Apple Production , by Agnes Perez, USDA, Economic Research Service, July 2016